-International Development Studies (IDS) at Trent is an interdisciplinary program that studies human inequality from a global perspective.
+International Development Studies (IDS) at Trent offers an interdisciplinary program of study that focuses on human inequality in global perspective.

 Why Study IDS at Trent?

 Today, the 85 richest people in the world have a combined wealth that is equal to that of half of the rest of the world's people.

 Why is the world so unequal?
 How has the emergence of a global market economy influenced this inequality?
 How are complexglobal forces experienced in people’s everyday lives?